 “I’d think he was nuts.”
 Mike paused, then saw a light come on.

 “Jesus claimed to be the Son of God, Mike.
 Either he was lying, or he was crazy, or he was right.
 You have to choose.
 They didn’t crucify him because he was a nice guy or a good teacher.
 Either he was a liar, a lunatic, or he’s Lord.”

 Across the aisle my wife’s head was bowed.
 I found out later that Rachael was praying too.

 “I think I know the answer.”
 Mike nodded his head.
 “He must be Lord.”

 Down through the centuries, millions of others have come to that same conclusion.
-That Jesus Christ, God’s Son, lived a sinless life, was crucified in our place and miraculously raised from the dead.
-That He defeated death so that we might live with Him forever — and live abundant lives in our short time here.
+That Jesus Christ, God’s Son, lived a sinless life, was crucified in our place and was miraculously raised from the dead.
+That he defeated evil and death so that we might live with him in sinless perfection forever — and live abundant lives in our short time here.

 That day before exiting the plane we exchanged addresses so I could send Mike and his girlfriend a Bible.
 And I told them that if my wife starts praying for them, they won’t have a chance!
 Mike laughed and shook his head.
 “I’ve never met a Christian quite like you,” he said.

 I’m not certain, but I think it was a compliment.

 If you feel like a complete novice at sharing your faith, you're not alone.
 That's why we put together Exponential Faith, a series of ten articles full of practical tips for learning to share the gospel.
 It's like "Witnessing 101."
 Check it out.